Computable classifications of continuous, transducer, and regular functions: Background on regular functions

 Recall that a \emph{B\"{u}chi automaton} is a tuple $\left(Q,\Sigma,\delta,q_0,F\right)$ such that $\Sigma$ is a finite non-empty set of symbols representing the set of input alphabets, $Q$ is a finite non-empty set of states, $q_0\in Q$ is the initial state, $\delta:Q\times\Sigma\rightarrow Q$ is the state-transition function, and $F\subseteq Q$ is the set of accepting states.
 A run is accepting if some state of $F$ appears infinitely often in the run.
 A nondeterministic B\"{u}chi automaton is one where the state-transition function $\delta$ is replaced by a multi-function.
 An input word is accepted by the B\"{u}chi automaton if there is an accepting run associated with the input.

 \begin{definition}[Modified from \cite{vardi}] A function $f\colon [0,1] \rightarrow [0,1]$ is \emph{regular to base 2} if there is a nondeterministic B\"{u}chi automaton $A$ which accepts the graph of $f$ with respect to the standard binary expansion.
 That is, $A$ accepts $\alpha\oplus\beta$ if and only if $f(\overline{\alpha})=\overline{\beta}$.\end{definition} Note that our definition differs slightly from \cite{vardi} as they use the modified standard binary representation for both the input and the output (see the discussion in Section \ref{sec:representation}).
+In their definition, each real number in $[0,1]$ has a unique binary representation, whereas in our definition, the automaton must accept any (binary) representation for $x$ and for $y$.

 To use only one tape we alternate binary bits of $x$ and $y$: